 This blog is supported by its readers.
 This post contains Amazon affiliate links, and I may receive a commission if you click at no extra cost.
 Affiliate Disclosure

 Chronic fatigue syndrome (CFS) is challenging to diagnose and determine what is causing the condition.
 Something important to remember is that even the experts don't know what is causing CFS.
 There are theories, and some doctors don't even want to deal with them.

 Many medical professionals disagree about CFS.
 Some don't even think it's an actual illness.
 If you run into a doctor like this, you may want to find a new one.

-Getting a diagnosis can be complicated, and if you suffer from CFS, appointments can be draining and daunting.
-Keep scrolling to discover tips on being prepared for a successful doctor's visit.
+Getting a diagnosis can be complicated, and appointments can be draining and daunting if you suffer from CFS.
+Keep scrolling to discover tips for preparing for a successful doctor's visit.

 Sometimes doctors can find it challenging to treat people with CFS because, unfortunately, some people diagnose themselves with CFS and aren't willing to go through the tests to rule out everything else it could be.
 And even after all the tests, some doctors still don't want to diagnose CFS because they want to find the cause first.

 Your primary care doctor will probably send you to a specialist, more than likely a rheumatologist.
 Visiting a rheumatologist is essential to rule out rheumatic diseases.

 However, a rheumatologist is unlikely to be the best doctor to see for long-term treatment as they don't commonly specialize in CFS treatment.
 Instead, you probably want to be referred to a functional medicine doctor who treats these conditions.